• Skip to primary navigation

 Instructions

-• In a mortar, pound the white peppercorns, garlic and chilies with a pestle.
+• In a mortar, pound the white peppercorns, garlic and chilies in this order with a pestle until quite coarse.

-• Heat cooking oil in a wok over medium heat and stir-fry the garlic and chili paste until fragrant.
+• Heal oil in a wok over medium heat.

-• Add the chicken and season with soy sauce, oyster sauce and sugar.
+• Season with oyster sauce, fish sauce and sugar.

 Tried this recipe?Mention @cookingwithnart or tag #cookingwithnart!